dotnet/docs/docs/framework/tools/storeadm-exe-isolated-storage-tool.md

  Applications have a choice of saving to one of two stores for a user or to the machine store:

-- The local store exists in a location that is guaranteed not to roam (on Windows 2000 and later) even if user data roaming is enabled for the user.
+- The local store exists in a location that is guaranteed not to roam, even if user data roaming is enabled for the user.

 - The roaming store exists in a location that is able to roam, but can only do so if roaming is enabled for the user via Windows NT administration.